1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 duration Duration

 The length of a musical sound is called duration.
-Specific aspects of duration such as rhythm, meter and tempo will be discussed in upcoming chapters of Elements.
+Duration is a multifaceted attribute, deserving of more time than possible here.
+Thus, specific aspects of duration, such as rhythm, meter, and tempo, will be discussed separately in upcoming chapters of Elements.

 Heather's Hair | Peter Kun Frary